 “Why some of us don’t have one true calling”

 This worked because I looked at it and thought, “Hey, this is me.”
 That is what you want when writing a subject line.
 You want to trigger that “it’s me” reaction in your audience.

 That’s likely another reason audience addressing works.
-As much as readers wants to feel special, they also want to feel like they belong.
+As much as readers want to feel special, they also want to feel like they belong.
 That’s why words like “we” and “us” can work in a subject line or headline.
 It draws a person in, making them feel like part of a group.

 “Are You Ever Tongue-Tied at a Party?”

-“Five Reasons Your Mobile Marketing is Failing”
+“5 Reasons Your Mobile Marketing is Failing”

 You notice a part of this methodology is audience addressing as well.
 This also uses numbers.
 But you notice one of the most powerful words in this subject line is “failing.”

 “Failing” is an example of a word that is negative and a study by Outbrain of 65,000 titles said those with negatives in the title performed 30% better compared to solely neutral words.
-The most interesting part about this is that while you’d think that positive words would work better than neutral ones, it turns out that positives performed 29% worse in comparison.
+The most interesting part about this is while you’d think that positive words would work better than neutral ones, it turns out that positives performed 29% worse in comparison.